[The school was named after Thomas Downer, a magistrate and accountant of Harrow who died in 1502 (see

 Things were somehow never the same!" - Gill Winstanley

-Not only was there an annual magazine, but the school also managed an annual musical/theatrical production.
+Not only was an annual school magazine, Compotus, published, but the school also put on an annual musical/theatrical production.
 Roger Winstanley has provided a list of those school productions held between 1954 and 1974.

 There were occasional forays during the '50s and '60s to the Granada cinema/theatre, Harrow to appreciate school promenade concerts (Royal Philharmonic or London Symphony Orchestra conducted by Muir Mathieson).
 'Jemima' Jane ('69-'74) recalls first hearing 'Fingals Cave' and Smetana's 'Vltava' there.